leonp/leonp.github.io/blog/thinking/_posts/2012-02-09-the-mystery-of-edwin-drood.markdown

 layout: default
 title: The Mystery of Edwin Drood
 category: thinking
+review-title: The Mystery of Edwin Drood
+review-author: Charles Dickens
 ---

 First, the confession.
 I have never read a complete Charles Dickens novel (and yes, I know, Dickens died before completing Edwin Drood.)
 I've read lots of _bits_ of novels for class, and A Christmas Carol, but never the full several hundred pages.